DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 Find out what to do if you:

-* **receive a device which doesn’t work** – if a Google device is received that does not turn on, contact Computacenter within 3 days of delivery, email [DepartmentforEducation@computacenter.com](mailto:DepartmentforEducation@computacenter.com "mailto:departmentforeducation@computacenter.com") with your order tracking number and serial number for a fix or a replacement.
-After this 3 day period, devices are covered by the manufacturer of the device.
-Manufacturers’ warranties are in the box.
+* **receive a device that does not work on arrival –** if you receive a Google device that does not turn on, log in to the [Computacenter support portal](https://computacenterprod.service-now.com/dfe) using the access details sent to the key contact(s) nominated when devices were ordered.
+Find out [how to return faulty devices](/devices/receiving-devices#replacing).
-* **need to return a faulty device –** contact the manufacturer for a return merchandise authorisation (RMA) if you need a replacement or repair for your device.
-Manufacturers’ warranties are in the box.
+* **have a device that develops a fault –** if a fault is discovered by you or someone you loan it to before 19 December 2020, we’ll arrange to fix or replace it.
+Find out [how to return faulty devices](/devices/receiving-devices#replacing) and the costs associated with doing so.
+If you discover a fault with the device after that date, it may still be covered by the manufacturer’s warranty.
+Please contact the manufacturer by following the returns information included with the device.

 ## 4G wireless routers: how to get support